Diabetes in cats: Remission

 Approximately one-third of cats who achieve remission will later relapse.

 Epidemiology

-Diabetes mellitus is rare in cats younger than five years old.
+Diabetes is rare in cats younger than five years old.
 Typically, affected cats are obese.
-Burmese cats in Europe and Australia have increased risk of developing diabetes mellitus; American Burmese cats do not have this increased risk due to genetic differences between American Burmese and Burmese in other parts of the world.
+Burmese cats in Europe and Australia have increased risk of developing diabetes; American Burmese cats do not have this increased risk due to genetic differences between American Burmese and Burmese in other parts of the world.